BU-Spark/se-d7-dashboard/README.md

 ## Features
 - Account Creation: Create an account to access services!
 You can also sign up for SMS & email updates from the councilperson.
 - City Services: The D7 Dashboard provides a comprehensive list of city services that are available to district 7 residents.
 This includes everything from 311 requests, police accountability reports, senior volunteering opportunities, healthcare access, and everything in between.
-More resouces can be quickly and easily added by modifying the `links.json` file.
+More resources can be quickly and easily added by modifying the `links.json` file.
 The resources displayed are dynamically rendered, so any changes to that file directly update the frontend's UI/UX.
 - Community Events: Stay up-to-date with what's happening in your community by checking out the events calendar.
 You'll find information on meetings, workshops, and other activities happening in district 7.
 - Announcements: Stay up-to-date with updates from the your city councilperson!